-Take a look at our overview of the top events in the world of bioanalysis for October, November and December 2018.
+Take a look at our overview of the top events in the world of bioanalysis for January, February and March 2019.

 Bristol-Myers Squibb (NY, USA) have announced that they will be acquiring Celgene (NJ, USA) this year for a cost of $74 billion.

 Want to find out what happened last year?
 Editor, Lucy Cliff, highlights the best of 2018’s bioanalytical research in an A–Z round-up.